MoZhouqi/iOS8SelfSizingCells/README.md

 And also in iOS 8, Apple introduced a new feature for UITableView known as `Self Sizing Cells` which provides a solution for displaying dynamic content and calculating the height of each cell at runtime.

-All features described above is intended to facilitate and enhance the use of Auto Layout.
+All features described above is intended to facilitate and improve the use of Auto Layout.

 ##Issue
 ![Screenshot](https://raw.githubusercontent.com/MoZhouqi/iOS8SelfSizingCells/master/Gif/Screenshot.gif)